Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Acknowledgments

-\paragraph*{{Acknowledgements.}} This work was supported by grant PID2020–113164 GBI00 funded by MCIN/AEI/10.13039/501100011033, PID2023-146461NB-I00 and PRE2021-097070 funded by Ministerio de Ciencia, Innovación y Universidades, and the CSIC Research Platform on Quantum Technologies PTI-001.
+We thank Patrick Ledwith and Eslam Khalaf for fruitful discussions.
+This work was supported by grant PID2020–113164 GBI00 funded by MCIN/AEI/10.13039/501100011033, PID2023-146461NB-I00 and PRE2021-097070 funded by Ministerio de Ciencia, Innovación y Universidades, and the CSIC Research Platform on Quantum Technologies PTI-001.
 The access to computational resources of CESGA (Centro de Supercomputaci\'on de Galicia) is also gratefully acknowledged.